dirkuu/dirkuu/README.md

 *<p align=center>* **DO NOT INTERACT:**
  - Zionists/Pro-Israel, Nazis, and bigots.
  - System Fakeclaimers, Endogenic "systems", believers of tulpamancy, or system hopping.
- - Transphobes / TERF/SWERF / Transmeds.
+ - Transphobes / Terf / wandering / transmeds.
- - Any self-identified "MAP"/pedophile.
+ - Any self-identified "MAP"/pedophile or zoophile.
- - Proshippers (I am anti-harrassment, but I don't like proshippers and prefer to keep their content away from me.)
+ - I don't fuck with Proshippers.
  - Supporters of generative AI, AI "art" or NFTs.
  - Members of the True Crime Community.
- - Zoophiles.
+ - IRLs of characters.
- - I've never had good interactions with people who identify as IRLs of characters, so stay away, thanks.
  - Additionally, anyone who actually believes in things like "Doubles" and says shit like "no doubles."
- - Anyone who tries to start discourse or arguments in ponytown.
+ - Anyone who tries to start discourse or arguments on ponytown.
- - I literally could not care less for arguing on a stupid pony game.
+ - I literally could not care less for arguing on a pony game.
 You will just be blocked, hidden, or ignored.

 *<p align=center>* <img src="https://file.garden/ZclrkDwUoz3IMPJW/dirklayoutpiece4.png" width="500" align="center">

-&nbsp;&nbsp;&nbsp;&nbsp;

 <br clear="all">